Links to other transit options

 • Connecting to buses, ferry service, trains and planes......

-If you are traveling on the *DownEaster or Concord Coach or flying into the Portland International JetPort, the METRO #5 bus can bring you intown for accommodations, dining and shopping.
-Amtrak/Downeaster and Concord Coach connects to Route #5 at the Portland Transportatin Center (PTC).
-Travel to downtown Portland (inbound) or the Maine Mall and Jetport (oubound) from the PTC.
+If you are traveling on the *DownEaster or Concord Coach, METRO #1 can bring you intown for accommodations, dining and shopping.
+Amtrak/Downeaster and Concord Coach connects to Route #1 at the Portland Transportation Center (PTC).
+Travel to downtown Portland (inbound) or connect to Route #5 (walk down Sewall Street and cross Congress Street) for outbound service to the Portland Jetport.

-METRO Routes #1, #3 & #5 provide transportation to the Greyhound Bus terminal, located on the corner of St. John and Congress Streets.
+METRO Routes #1, #5 and #9 provide transportation to the Greyhound Bus terminal, located on the corner of St. John and Congress Streets.

 *Taking Amtrak/Downeaster?
 Ask for your free bus ride ticket (one way from the PTC) in the train's Cafe Car on your way to Portland.